Kotter Change Management: How to Apply the 8 Steps Successfully

 Kotter’s 8-step Model provides a comprehensive approach to change management & has been widely adopted globally.
 This article explains its 8 steps. #ITSM #ServiceDesk #ITIL4 Share on X

-Kotter’s 8-step Model Step 1: Create a sense of urgency
+Kotter Change Management Step 1: Create a Sense of Urgency

 This step in Kotter’s 8-step Model includes identifying the need for change ( and organizational change management) and communicating the urgency to all stakeholders.
 It is essential to ensure that everyone understands the importance of the change, and the sense of urgency helps create the initial motivation to get things moving.